roufsyed/scripts/README.md

 2. Clean old apt packages and snap packages.
 3. Install and configure nvim with all the essentials.
 4. Remove nvim completely.
-5. Install all the required softwares on a newly installed OS aka fillSlate.
+5. Install all the required softwares on a newly installed OS aka Fill Stale Protocol.

 **The idea behind writing these scripts is to save time and all the hassle of finding the right commands/package names and nvim configuration on the internet.**